Section 01: AST-based Value Restriction

 - At

-sequences.rs:250, preserve the semantically significant comment (“should_generalize tests the original init expression”) — landed both on the call site as a 3-line block and inmaybe_generalize’s docstring (“Important:initis the original initializer expression, NOT a derived type…”). - Verify no behavioral change — all 8 existing §01 tests (positive + negative pins) and all 7 §01.R-HYGIENE tests continue to pass unchanged.
+sequences.rs:250, preserve the semantically significant comment (“should_generalize tests the original init expression”) — landed both on the call site as a 3-line block and inmaybe_generalize’s docstring (“Important:initis the original initializer expression, NOT a derived type…”). - Verify no behavioral change — all 8 existing §01 tests (positive + negative pins) and all 7 §01.R.H tests continue to pass unchanged.
 Debug + release full

 ori_types: 840/0.
 Fulltest-all.sh: 16382 pass / 844 fail / 160 skip —+1pass over pre-F4 baseline (the new F4 pin only; no new failures). - Decide: demote